pretoriusdre/resume/README.md

 - This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
 - The license is governing, but the TLDR is that you can use this however you like!

+## A note on the spelling of résumé

+There are several different spellings of the word 'résumé' this project is using 'résumé' in the printed form, and 'resume' wherever it appears in urls or code.

+- **Résumé** (most formal and correct)
+   - This is the proper French spelling.
+   - It's widely understood internationally and considered formal.
+   - Ideal for professional documents or contexts where attention to detail matters.

+- **Resumé** (partially anglicized)
+   - Commonly used in English-speaking countries, especially in the U.S.
+   - Keeps one accent for clarity of pronunciation but is less formal than the full French spelling.

+- **Resume** (fully anglicized)
+   - Often used in casual contexts or when accents are omitted for simplicity.
+   - Can be confusing because it’s identical to the verb "resume" (to begin again).